 OpenAI

-The URL of your website, e.g. https://yourdomain.com, was provided when creating the account and you can’t change it yourself in the panel.
+The URL of your website, e.g. https://yourdomain.com, was provided when creating the account and can’t be changed manually in the panel.

 If the address contains an error or needs to be updated, contact our support team: [email protected]